Governance Chain

 "Create a plan for SPEC-005"

 Then you execute.
-Claude builds with enforced standards, the active plan phase injected on every prompt.
+The model builds with enforced standards, the active plan phase injected on every prompt.

 "Does the implementation match the spec?"